jbc9527/enhancement_ui_testlink/README.md

 Server environment should consist of:
 - web-server: Apache 2.x
 - PHP > 5.5 It will be better if you use PHP 7.2.x
-- PHP IMPORTANTE NOTICE: next TestLink Version will require minimum PHP 7.3.x
--
-- DBMS
-  - MySQL 5.7.x
-    - The `log_bin_trust_function_creators` option must be enabled.
-  - MariaDB 10.1.x
-    - The `log_bin_trust_function_creators` option must be enabled.
-  - Postgres 9.x
-  - MS-SQL 201x -> SUPPORT IS INCOMPLETE
+- DBMS: MySQL 5.7.x / MariaDB 10.1.x, Postgres 9.x, MS-SQL 201x

-Tested on web-browsers:
+Supported client web-browsers:
 - Firefox
+- Internet Explorer 9.x or greater
 - Chrome

 ATTENTION: we have not enough resources to test on all kind of browsers.
            Right now development is done using Chrome & Firefox.

 ## 4. Installation & SECURITY

 The following details the basic steps for installation on any system.
 Instructions may seem unix-centric but should work on Windows systems.

 Barring complications, it should take you about 10-20 minutes to install, configure, and start using TestLink.

 Short summary: